nicklotz/kubeconcepts/public/03-kubernetes-volumes-and-configmaps.md

 > A persistent volume allocates a chunk of storage.
 A persistent volume claim tells Kubernetes that a pod or deployment is claiming a PV, so no one else can.

-> Let's create a unified NGINX deployemnt that writes to persistent storage.
+> Let's create a unified NGINX deployment that writes to persistent storage.

 1. Create a populate a unified manifest.
 ```